ukaj808/aux.link/README.md

 # auxwire
 Repository for the auxwire.link web server code and client-side code.
 The web server is written in Haskell.
-The client-side is written in raw html, css, and vanilla javascript (compiled from typscript).
+The client-side is written in raw HTML, CSS, and vanilla Javascript (compiled from Typescript).

 ## Steps to run the web server locally